JoeyEremondi/spire.github.io/source/_posts/2014-08-04-inductive-recursive-descriptions.markdown

 Setzer encoding, as reviewed by
 [Malatesta et. al.](https://personal.cis.strath.ac.uk/conor.mcbride/pub/SmallIR/SmallIR.pdf).
 * __Has an induction principle.__
-The induction principle for datatypes encoded in the IR literature is typically given, but elimination principles are only sometimes given.
-I also wanted a principle in the style of the description literature.
+The induction principle for encoded datatypes is typically given in the description literature, but this is not always the case in the IR literature.
+I also wanted an induction principle in the style of the description literature.

 ## Non-Indexed Inductive-Recursive Descriptions